vuejs/v2.vuejs.org/src/v2/guide/components-dynamic-async.md

 ## Async Components

-In large applications, we may need to divide the app into smaller chunks and only load a component from the server when it's actually needed.
+In large applications, we may need to divide the app into smaller chunks and only load a component from the server when it's needed.
 To make that easier, Vue allows you to define your component as a factory function that asynchronously resolves your component definition.
-Vue will only trigger the factory function when the component actually needs to be rendered and will cache the result for future re-renders.
+Vue will only trigger the factory function when the component needs to be rendered and will cache the result for future re-renders.
 For example:

 ``` js
 Vue.component('async-example', function (resolve, reject) {